its-Jaxx/Discord-Console-Hacks/README.md

 ## Quit Discord
 - Make sure you fully close down Discord using the "Quit Discord" button in the system tray, or use task manager to close it down.
 ## Change the settings.json file.
-- You should be able to find this by pressing win+r and entering "%appdata%" and pressing enter, now, if you're not in roaming already, enter the folder.
+- You should be able to find this by pressing win+r and entering "%appdata%" and pressing enter, now, if you're not in roaming already, enter the folder.d
 - Then go to the discord folder.
 In there, you should find the settings.json file.
 ## What to change
 - If there is no line saying "DANGEROUS_ENABLE_DEVTOOLS_ONLY_ENABLE_IF_YOU_KNOW_WHAT_YOURE_DOING", add it and add ":true,"